 A key number plate is supplied with your keys.
 Record the key number and keep it in a safe place (such as your wallet), not in the vehicle.
-If you lose your keys, see a NISSAN dealer for duplicates by using the key number.
+If you lose your keys, see an authorized NISSAN dealer for duplicates by using the key number.
 NISSAN does not record key numbers so it is very important to keep track of your key number plate.

-A key number is only necessary when you have lost all keys and do not have 1 to duplicate from.
-If you still have a key, your NISSAN dealer can duplicate it.
+A key number is only necessary when you have lost all keys and do not have one to duplicate from.
+If you still have a key, your authorized NISSAN dealer can duplicate it.

-NISSAN VEHICLE IMMOBILIZER SYSTEM (NVIS) KEYS (if so equipped)
+Nissan Vehicle Immobilizer System (NVIS) keys (if so equipped)